-Competitors must complete the 50 m freestyle swim by touching the pool edge before touching the manikin or the rescue tube to secure the manikin for towing.
+Competitors must complete the 50 m freestyle swim by touching the pool edge before touching the manikin.

 Towing the manikin: Competitors must tow - not carry - the manikin.
-Beyond the 5 m pick-up zone, competitors must tow the correctly secured manikin with the line of the rescue tube fully extended and maintain the manikin's mouth and nose above the surface.
+Beyond the 5 m pick-up zone, competitors must tow the correctly secured manikin maintaining the manikin's mouth or nose above the surface.
+The line of the rescue tube must become fully extended as soon as possible and before the top of the manikin's head passes the 10 m line.